 A 2018 paper in the Oxford Journal of Neuropsychopharmacology found that among 219,635 hospitalized adult patients taking antidepressants, 83 patients had “suicidal adverse drug reactions”.
 Most of the reactions occurred shortly after starting or increasing the dose of an antidepressant.
 Restlessness was documented in 42 of these patients.
 There were 34 attempted and 5 completed suicides.
 Overall, the researchers concluded that suicidality as an adverse drug reaction is rare, and restlessness and impulsiveness could be considered early warning signs.

 There’s another factor that could come into play with starting on antidepressants.
-It’s well-recognized that when depressed people with suicidal ideation start to respond to treatment and feel a little better, that’s a high-risk time.
-Often energy starts to improve before mood does, so when someone’s recently started medication their mood could still be very low but they may have the energy and motivation to follow through on suicidal thoughts.
+It’s well-known that when depressed people with suicidal ideation start to respond to treatment and feel a little better, that’s a high-risk time.
+Often energy starts to improve before mood does, which means that when someone has recently started medication, their mood could still be very low but they may have the energy and motivation to follow through on suicidal thoughts.

-The biggest issue, though, is the risk for suicide associated with untreated depression.
+The biggest issue, though, is the risk for suicide due to untreated depression.
 Even if antidepressant-related akathisia is a risk, you can’t compare that to a baseline risk of zero.
 People with depression who don’t get treatment are at serious risk of dying.

 Am I suggesting that medications are the right choice for every person all of the time?
 Absolutely not.
 Decisions regarding any form of treatment for any health condition should always be based on an individual weighing of pros and cons.
 Making decisions about one’s health based on misinformation and assumptions, though, is not doing anyone any good.